Research & Analyses

 State Motor Fuel Tax Rates

-A January 2016 snapshot of state gasoline taxes and other fees for transportation infrastructure investment.
-View the report.
+A May 2017 snapshot of state gasoline taxes and other fees for transportation infrastructure investment.

 Gas Tax Supporters Not Hurt at Ballot Box

-Voting for a gas tax increase to fund transportation investments has not hurt Republicans or Democrats at the ballot box, a new ARTBA political analysis shows.
-View the report.
+Voting for a gas tax increase to fund transportation investments has not hurt Republicans or Democrats at the ballot box, an ARTBA political analysis shows.

 U.S. Transportation Construction Industry Profile